adambard/learnxinyminutes-docs/haskell.html.markdown

 -- A simple function that takes two variables add a b = a + b

+-- Note that if you are using ghci (the Haskell interpreter) -- You'll need to use `let`, i.e.
+-- let add a b = a + b

 -- Using the function
 add 1 2 -- 3